ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 GRANT ALL PRIVILEGES ON necro69yiffparty.* TO necro69yiffparty@'%';
 ```

-Now exit the container and do the following, so that you don't accidentally overwrite the root password from the bash history.
+Now exit the container and do the following, so that you don't accidentally overwrite the mysql root password with the -e environment variable parameter from the bash history.

 ```
 docker container list -a